 “The Missing Link” is available on Amazon.
 It is expensive because it is the text book for a course taught by one individual – so publishing economy of scale is hard to achieve.
 But lifelong savings, not to mention peace of mind, are available for readers who adopt even half of the good habits Fred describes.

 Mr. Selinger opens with the fact that “We are living in…a complex world moving at a pace that man has never experienced”.
-Certainly FinTech (Financial Technology), while efficient and powerful, has removed many of the physical and visual cues that helped today’s 50 year olds learn about money.
+Certainly FinTech (Financial Technology), while convenient and powerful, has removed many of the physical and visual signals that helped today’s 50 year olds learn about money.
 We also know college students are graduating with unprecedented levels of debt.
 For these reasons we believe “The Missing Link” could be the greatest gift you could ever give a young adult.
-We’re even willing to suggest that it’s DIMS Score® is a whopping 10!
+We’re even willing to suggest that its’ DIMS SCORE® is a whopping 10!
 We have never in the history of our work, made such a bold statement, but that’s how big a difference we believe working through the book’s 27 Chapters can make in a new graduate’s life.

 Bridge the gap between college and career for someone you care about this summer – and watch them flourish instead of flounder as their academic years end, and their professional ones unfold.
 Give them a book with all the basic personal finance “instructions” their pay-checks will never come with.
 And if you want to introduce younger children to some “fun-damental” financial literacy, specifically the concept of thinking before buying, click on the pink or green buttons below.
 You’ll learn how easy and safe it is to calculate the DIMS – Does It Make Sense?
 Score for almost any potential purchase.
 As you know, at the Gifting Sense project, we believe the habit of thinking before buying is one of the best gifts a young person could ever receive, right up there with “The Missing Link”! #GiveMoneySmartz